 Administering an uncontested probate and estate administration in North Carolina generally takes between six months to a year.
-The process and time involved can vary depending upon the nature and complexity of the Estate.
+The process and time involved can vary depending on the nature and complexity of the Estate.

 If there is an Estate dispute, due to the nature of the legal system, the dispute may take months or years to resolve, which will then impact how long it takes to administer the Estate.